scottmmiller/Directives-Workshop/README.md

   }
 ````

-Notice a directive is a really a function that is returning an object, and on this object we are adding some very specific keys that are specific to directives, we just need to take advantage of them.
+Notice a directive is really a function that is returning an object, and on this object we are adding some very specific keys that are specific to directives, we just need to take advantage of them.
 Thinking about our needs in creating a spinner we are going to restrict our directive to an attribute.

 We are also going to use isolate scope to ensure that our code is modular.
 However, we are going to want our directive to have access to the controller that it is used in.
 For example if we look at this example where we are sending a request to iTunes and returning an array of songs we are going to want to still call the function `getSongs()` when this button is clicked.
 To do this we need to pass in some keys to our scope object.